wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 4. Column selection for display

 == Changelog ==

+= 3.6 =
+* Update: Compatibility with latest versions of WordPress & WooCommerce (2.1 or greater)
+* Update: Updation of stock status on updation of stock (WooCommerce)
+* Fix: Upload images functionality of Wysija Newsletter not working when Smart Manager is active
+* Fix: Some minor fixes
+* New: Included translation files for Romania German (Austria)

 = 3.5.4 =
 * Update: Compatibility with latest versions of WordPress & WooCommerce